In the photograph, my father is wearing a white shirt,

 said, ga nye onyinye–go & give offering.

-But Onyinye was my sister’s name, the youngest,
+But Onyinye is my sister’s name, the youngest,

 her small hands opening like hibiscus in morning rain.